Dan McKee

-Daniel James McKee (born June 16, 1951) is an American politician and businessman serving as the 76th governor of Rhode Island since March 2021.
+Daniel J. McKee (born June 16, 1951) is an American politician and businessman serving as the 76th governor of Rhode Island since 2021.
 A member of the Democratic Party, he also served as Rhode Island's 69th lieutenant governor from 2015 to 2021.

-Born in Cumberland, Rhode Island, McKee received his undergraduate degree from Assumption College and his Master's degree from the Harvard Kennedy School.
+Born in Cumberland, Rhode Island, McKee received his undergraduate degree from Assumption College and received his master's degree from the Harvard Kennedy School.
 He served on the Cumberland town council from 1992 to 1998 and as mayor of Cumberland twice, from 2000 to 2004 and from 2006 until 2014.
-McKee was elected lieutenant governor in 2014.
+McKee was elected lieutenant governor in 2014 and reelected in 2018.
 When Governor Gina Raimondo resigned upon being confirmed as United States Secretary of Commerce in 2021, McKee ascended to the governorship.
 He was elected to a full term in 2022.

-Early life
+Early life and education

-McKee's family has owned and operated small businesses in northern Rhode Island for over 100 years.
 After graduating from Cumberland High School, McKee received a Bachelor of Arts in education and political science from Assumption College in Worcester, Massachusetts in 1973.
 He earned a Master of Public Administration from the Harvard Kennedy School in 2005.

 Early career

 McKee was an officer of McKee Brothers, a heating, air conditioning, and home heating oil delivery business his grandfather founded.
 He also ran a health and fitness business for more than 30 years.

-During his time on the Cumberland, Rhode Island Town Council (1992–1998), McKee was also a basketball coach, coaching groups of boys and girls at all levels, culminating in two State AAU Basketball Champions in 1998 and 2000.
+During his time on the Cumberland, Rhode Island Town Council (1992–1998), McKee was also a basketball coach.

 McKee served six terms as Cumberland's mayor.
-He worked with state and federal officials in the aftermath of Cumberland's historic spring flooding to minimize the damage and steered Cumberland through Rhode Island's unprecedented economic downturn.

-In 2008, McKee worked with mayors across the state to pass a law allowing the creation of new, regional, mayor-governed and highly autonomous public schools known as “Mayoral Academies.”
-In 2009 and 2010, he again helped organize mayors and education advocates to enact a new education funding policy.

 McKee has been a member of the board of directors of the Boys and Girls Club of Cumberland-Lincoln for over 25 years, serving as past president of the executive board and chair of the endowment committee.